hotwax/oms-documentation/marketing-automation-platforms/klaviyo/klaviyo-integration.md

 </ElectronicText>
 ```

-## Run service to create an Event on Klaviyo

 ## Run Service to Create an Event on Klaviyo

 In HotWax Commerce, when orders are packed and ready for pickup, Klaviyo triggers an email to customers containing their specific details.
 However, it's important to note that Klaviyo does not have a ready-to-pickup email event that can be triggered for action by default.
 Retailers need to run this service once before setting up the email flow in Klaviyo to ensure that this event is created in Klaviyo.
 This step is essential for the effective initiation of the email communication process.